Search our Marketplace for restaurants, butchers and wholesalers for the finest quality Wagyu.

 Wagyu is a Japanese beef cattle breed derived from native Asian cattle.
 The name ‘Wagyu’ refers to all Japanese beef cattle, where ‘Wa’ means Japanese and ‘gyu’ means cow.

-Wagyu was originally draft animals used in Japanese agriculture and were selected for their physical endurance.
+Wagyu were originally draft animals used in Japanese agriculture and were selected for their physical endurance.
 This selection favoured animals with more intramuscular fat cells, or ‘marbling’, which provided a readily available source of energy.
-Wagyu is a naturally horned breed and the cattle are either black or red in colour.
 Read More »

 Wagyu is a unique breed that has amongst its key attributes a high calving ease, excellent docile temperament, adaptable to a range of environmental conditions from northern Australia to the south.
 Thriving in feedlots, Wagyu give a high carcase yield on premium cuts commanding significant returns over and above other beef breeds, both in Australia and international markets.
 Read More »